 Men's Health & Penile Implant Alternatives

-Penile implants, also known as penile prostheses, are the last resort for men suffering from either erectile dysfunction or Peyronie's Disease and are generally recommended if all other treatments have failed.
+Penile implants, also known as penile prostheses, are typically considered a final option for individuals experiencing erectile dysfunction (ED) or Peyronie's Disease (PD) and are usually recommended when other treatments have not provided sufficient results.

 What Is a Penile Implant?